-Massachusetts is home to two live poker rooms, located at the state’s two resort casinos: Encore Boston Harbor and MGM Springfield.
+Massachusetts is home to two live poker rooms, located at two of the state’s resort casinos: Encore Boston Harbor and MGM Springfield.
 Both properties have had to work through pandemic-related closures of their rooms over the past few years — not outbreaks, but concerns about transmissibility and the close proximity of poker players to one another at the table.

-Both properties are easing their way back into operations.
 MGM Springfield reopened its poker room in October 2021 with 13 nine-seated tables and somewhat limited hours of operation.
 So far, the reopened room has seen tremendous interest from its community and has fielded long waitlists for seats in the game.
 The room is open from 11 a.m. to 3 a.m. daily.

 Encore Boston Harbor previously operated a 74-table room but has pared down its operation dramatically due to COVID-19.
 In fact, the room has both moved its physical location within the casino and remains closed until February 2022.
 In its new incarnation, players will have only 12 tables available for play, so expect similar waitlisting as at MGM Springfield or worse, given Encore’s proximity to Boston.
 Encore plans to be open only Monday through Thursday, 10 a.m. to 8 p.m., but this limited schedule is only a temporary plan as poker returns to the casino.

 In either case, it is unlikely that games other than no-limit hold ’em will be available most of the time.
 High-volume times at MGM Springfield might yield a variant or two of Omaha, but NLHE’s overwhelming popularity is likely such that each room is going to maximize its appeal and stick to the two-card game.